FrancoDGT/News-Articles-Exam/README.md

 1. Cards can be dragged and rearranged corresponding to the user preference/priority.
 2. Can select all the articles.

-*Thank you for considering my application, and being the first one to check on me.
+*Thank you for considering my application.
 I'll be glad to hear from you soon and even to be part of the team (hopefully).*